 How Does AI-Assisted Software Development Work?

 Working with an AI coding assistant is an iterative process.
-At times, the suggested code simply does not work, so developers need to either frame the prompt differently or give more specifications.
-Even after the AI-generated code is operational, software engineers need to assess its quality characteristics: readability, maintainability, efficiency, reliability, scalability, security, and consistency.
+At times, the suggested code simply does not work, so Software Developers need to either frame the prompt differently or give more specifications.
+Even after the AI-generated code is operational, Software Engineers need to assess its quality characteristics: readability, maintainability, efficiency, reliability, scalability, security, and consistency.
 Finally, it is a required practice to test if the code does not disrupt existing business logic or functionality.

-• Prompt engineering: For the AI coding assistant to produce desired outcomes, developers need to be able to write clear and specific instructions, often iterating them.
+- Prompt engineering: For the AI coding assistant to produce desired outcomes, Software Developers need to be able to write clear and specific instructions, often iterating them.
 There are different prompting engineering approaches: zero-shot, few-shot, chain-of-though and others.

 Capabilities of modern AI coding assistants open up opportunities for many use cases.
 Software engineering teams have seen the benefits of using AI for code generation, test case automation, refactoring, security alerting, data management, and many other practices.
 For a detailed overview of the most popular use cases, read our recent blog post, “Generative AI for Software Engineering: Use Cases and Limitations”.